nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 ### Confidentiality

-The most obviously-essential property of a password manager is to make sure that nobody else can read your passwords.
-There are several types of adversary your password manager needs to protect against, but it primarily boils down to protecting your passwords even if someone gains access to your encrypted password database.
+The most obviously-essential property of a password manager is to make sure that nobody can read its contents without the keys.
+There are several types of adversary a password manager needs to protect against, but it primarily boils down to protecting its passwords even if someone gains access to your encrypted password database.

 You should be able to post your encrypted database on your blog or send it to